 Science outreach and communication is a critical way to improve science literacy and advocacy for evidence-based policy-making.
 Consider how you or your class might inform local decisions or advocate for evidence-based policy change through writing op-eds, blogging, or social media campaigns.
 There is a shortage of women and underrepresented voices writing Op-Eds.
-Including an Op-Ed assignment can encourage your students to recognize the power of their voice and of diverse voices.
+Including an Op-Ed assignment can encourage your students to recognize the power of their voice.

 Here are three brief tips/rules.
-First, try to hook the reader with an interesting, provocative opening sentence.
+First, try to hook the reader with an interesting, locally-relevant, or personal story.
 Second, keep your focus on what you're trying to say, i.e., avoid tangents.
 Third, leave the reader with a memorable last sentence or phrase.

 AAAS, 2017, Writing an Op-Ed

 The Op-Ed Project, 2017, http://www.theopedproject.org/- describes under representation in Op-Ed writing and supports increasing the diversity of voices submitting editorials.

 Moni et al., 2006, Using explicit teaching to improve how bioscience students write to the lay public, Advances in Physiology Education - includes a rubric for Op-Eds that communicate science.

 Blogs, Podcasts, & Social Media

 Blogs, vlogs, podcasts, and social media help communicate science to diverse audiences.
 See the resources below to get started translating your work to the public, or helping your students engage others in science through communication.
 Organizations might consider hosting a blog, podcast collection, or twitter feed, and seeking guest contributors around themes.

 - Developing Talking Points: Provides guidance on how to use your expertise or consensus documents to develop locally relevant talking points.